slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
+### On travel and nomadism

+Travel is the only thing you buy that makes you richer.
+Traveling as mini lifes.

+> *'A good traveler has no fixed plans and is not intent on arriving.' -- Lao Tzu*

+> *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
+Climb that goddamn mountain.' -- Jack Kerouac*

+HINTS on travel:

+a) People who schedule their free time are happier but think less about getting the most for your buck and more about who you’re going with.
+And how long should your vacation be?
+Research says aim for 3 to 6 days.
+Frequency beats intensity.
+People have a cultural memory of travelling as expensive but it's not.

+b) Travel solves a plethora of self-improvement goals in one fell swoop.
+Travellers grow in different ways other than careers.

+c) Travelling is getting under the skin of the place. travellers are the best money managers.

+HINTS on nomadism:

+> *'Build a business with the heuristic of "Maximize Jason's Vacation Time":
+Stage One: Contracting
+Stage Two: Travelling Between Contracts
+Stage Three: Travelling While Contracting
+Stage Four: Software Product Business
+Stage Five: Chillin'*

+---
+# Appendix D - Bonus

 ### On email

 a) Keep it under three lines, more than this call.
 b) Make the subject unique, meaningful and easily searchable.
 c) Use easy-to-read formatting!
 Font 12/14, bold, underline and ALL CAPS for the MAIN QUESTION, IMPORTANT DATES, and other KEY DETAILS.
 d) Put your specific action request in the first line.
 A busy exec wants to touch an email once and take action: delete, respond or forward for action.
 Start with the action/request, and then explain if you need to. be specific in your request: Instead of saying, «Can you meet sometime next week?» say, «Can you meet Wed, Sept 10 in XYZ location between 10 am and 12 pm?»
 e) Make a single, specific, simple request – such that it’s hard  to say no.
 The reader should be able to reply to the email in one word (ideally yes or no), or forward it on to the right person.
 Do you have time for a 5 min call this week?